placideirandora/port-scanner/README.md

 $ First Approach: Run the following command in the VSCODE terminal: python3 port_scanner.py
 ```
 ```
-$ Second Approach: Righ-click in the VSCODE editor and select: Run Python File in Terminal
+$ Second Approach: Right-click in the VSCODE editor and select: Run Python File in Terminal
 ```